Dennis Rodman Resurrects Shocking Claim About Ex-Girlfriend Madonna

 The basketball pro described the singer’s frantic call to him like a “somebody died call.”

 “I picked up the phone and Madonna was like, ‘I’m ovulating, I’m ovulating.
-Get you’re a** up here.”
+Get your a** up here.”

 Rodman, who was playing craps at the time, said he left his chips on the table and flew five hours to the Big Apple to do his “thing.”
 The NBA legend revealed that after they were done having sex, Madonna stood on her on her head in an attempt to promote conception.